Physician Assistant Studies Courses: Fall 2024

 2 Credit Hour(s)

 Geriatrics is a 2 credit hour course presented in the Spring semester of the second year in the PA program.
 This course emphasizes an understanding of the aging process and the long term care of our population, while growing a students' awareness of the social context in which health care is provided to the elderly and chronically ill.
 The course focuses on the development of communication skills necessary to enhance the humanistic practice of geriatric medicine.
-Through lectures, guest faculty, assigned reading, class discussion, and group case projects, the student will learn the fundamentals of geriatric medicine and the multi-dimensional aspects of the long term care of an aging patient.
+Through lectures, guest faculty, assigned reading and class discussion, the student will learn the fundamentals of geriatric medicine and the multi-dimensional aspects of the long term care of an aging patient.
 (GR)

 PAS 528: Emergency Medicine